ErenYeager29/AD-CRTeamer/depth/AMSI.md

-# Phase 04 Lab â€” AMSI Bypass
+# Phase 04 Lab — AMSI Bypass
 ## Zero to Working Bypass.
 Three Methods.
 Full Understanding.

 > **Teaching pattern used throughout:**
-> ðŸ”· **WHAT** â€” What is this thing, defined simply
+> 🔷 **WHAT** — What is this thing, defined simply
-> ðŸ”¶ **WHY** â€” Why does Windows have it, what problem does it solve
+> 🔶 **WHY** — Why does Windows have it, what problem does it solve
-> âš”ï¸ **HOW** â€” How attackers exploit or interact with it
+> ⚔️ **HOW** — How attackers exploit or interact with it
-> ðŸ§  **LOCK IT IN** â€” An analogy or visual to make it permanent
+> 🧠 **LOCK IT IN** — An analogy or visual to make it permanent

 ---

-## Before You Begin â€” What This Lab Actually Teaches
+## Before You Begin — What This Lab Actually Teaches

-Most people treat AMSI bypass as a magic incantation â€” paste this script, it works, move on.
+Most people treat AMSI bypass as a magic incantation — paste this script, it works, move on.
 That approach fails the moment the signature gets updated, which happens every few days.

 This lab teaches you to understand AMSI deeply enough that you can:
 - Write your own bypass from scratch